smartdevicelink/sdl_evolution/process.md

 Please state explicitly whether you believe that the proposal should be accepted into SDL.

 A review should be written as a comment on the Github issue of the proposal created by the review manager.
-If you wish your review to remain private, email or send a slack to the Review Manager directly.

 ## How to propose a change
 * **Check prior proposals**: many ideas come up frequently, and may either be in active discussion on the mailing list, or may have been discussed already and have joined the [Commonly Rejected Proposals](commonly_proposed.md) list.
 Please check the issue archive and this list for context before proposing something new.